 What Is Gout?

-Knowing purines are a major factor in setting the stage for an attack, it only makes sense that if we can reduce our intake of high-purine foods we can lessen our chances of getting a gout attack.
-For the most part, many purine foods are unhealthy, and by eating a healthy diet with plenty of vitamin C and potassium, we can not only help prevent symptoms we can also help prevent long-term obesity, which is a common trait among gout patients.
+Knowing purines are a major factor in setting the stage for an attack, it only makes sense that if we can reduce our intake of high-purine foods, we can lessen our chances of getting a gout attack.
+For the most part, many purine foods are unhealthy, and by eating a healthy diet with plenty of vitamin C and potassium, we can not only help prevent symptoms, but we can also help prevent long-term obesity, which is a common trait among gout patients.

 There is more to this than simply eating healthy, however.
 While many purine items are unhealthy, unfortunately, there are a few that are healthy.
 It is almost impossible to totally avoid purine foods, so you should eat them in moderation.
 Too much of a good-tasting thing can be bad for you.

 Another thing to note is that some people can eat certain purine items and not be affected, while other foods can lead to terrible pain once an attack occurs.
 This list is mostly to make you aware of foods that contain purine.
 You will have to test out some of these for yourselves.
-If these are a main part of your diet and you are having a problem, you may want to eliminate each item separately to see which ones are causing your attacks.
+If these are staples in your diet and you are having a problem, you may want to eliminate each item separately to see which ones are causing your attacks.

 Having said that, here is a list of eight foods that you should avoid eating if you have gout.